 Using variable-length proteins made of identical “consensus”-based repeats, the Barrick lab has been able to apply nearest-neighbor “Ising” models to resolve intrinsic stability from coupling between repeats.
 This approach is providing a direct experimental quantification of cooperativity in protein folding, an important but difficult-to-characterize quantity.

 These studies have also given rise to a more detailed study of consensus stabilization in globular proteins.
 The Barrick lab has recently had some surprising successes with this approach.
-Our first success is a consensus homeodomain that is super-stable and binds DNA with 100-fold increased affinity (currently under review at JACS).
+Our first success is a consensus homeodomain that is super-stable and binds DNA with 100-fold increased affinity.

-We are currently extending methods for consensus sequence design, to better understand why consensus design works, why it sometimes fails, and how improve it.
+We are currently extending methods for consensus sequence design, to better understand why consensus design works, why it sometimes fails, and how to improve it (see our recent paper in PNAS by Matt Sternke and Katie Tripp).
 With these insights, we hope to be able to design high-value pharmaceutical and industrial proteins with improved stabilities, solubilities, and shelf-life, and to improve our understanding of the relationships between protein sequence and evolution, stability, dynamics, allostery, and function.
+This work is supported by NIH grant 1R01GM068462.

 The Barrick lab has also had a long-standing project to understand the complex network of interactions that make up the Notch signaling pathway, funded by the NIH (see grant 1R01 GM060001).
 Notch signaling is a key pathway (see figure below) in human cell fate determination.
 Notch defects have been implicated in a variety of diseases, including cancer.
 We use a combination of structural and biophysical techniques, including x-ray crystallography, NMR spectroscopy, analytical ultracentrifugation, ITC, cell-culture transcription and ubiquitination assays, and single-molecule spectroscopy to learn how the many conformational transitions, including disorder-order transitions and bivalent binding, lead to a precisely controlled signal response.